Introduction- Headless PWA

 So, the customer needs to just scan the product barcode completely.

 Now after scanning the barcode successfully the customer.
-Herein, customers can see the product gets added to the cart & from there the can easily place the order and saves time.
+Herein, customers can see the product will add to the cart & from there they can easily place the order and save time.

 Headless PWA Supports Trusted Web Activities

 Headless PWA is heading towards fascinating features like push notifications, web Bluetooth, a complete app-like experience, etc that was not possible yet with PWA.

 TWA provides a proper process to let the progressive web apps into the android app.